Capillary/ecom-api-document/source/includes/_customer.md

 }
 ```

-Updates the password of the current customer account.
+Lets you change password of the current customer account.

 <aside class="notice"> No POST request payload is required for this API </aside>